raabrp/copr-polybar/Readme.md

 This exercise was intended to introduce me to the RPM ecosytem.
 Polybar was a good target since multiple spec files already exist on COPR for this software.

-This being said, I do beleive I made some improvements over existing packages n(such as downloading sources from the github archives rather than the tarball release, which in theory need not match the original sources).
+This being said, I do believe I made some improvements over existing packages (such as downloading sources from the github archives rather than the tarball release, which in theory need not match the original sources).
 I also compiled the source with all optional modules enabled, included the documentation in the install.